 There are a few other items that are important to remember when reviewing your tax strategy.
 If you are elderly or blind, you may claim an additional amount for your standard deduction.
 If you have high investment income, such as a substantial realized capital gain, you may be subject to the Medicare Surtax.
 Though the threshold was increased, you may also be subject to Alternative Minimum Tax (AMT) after certain deductions are added back to your income.

-Working closely with your CPA and CERTIFIED FINANCIAL PLANNER™ can help you prepare in advance to create a tax strategy that accounts for all these factors, which may ultimately help to alleviate some of the high costs you may be incurring throughout the year.
+Working closely with your CPA, Chartered Special Needs Consultant (ChSNC®) and CERTIFIED FINANCIAL PLANNER™ can help you prepare in advance to create a tax strategy that accounts for all these factors, which may ultimately help to alleviate some of the high costs you may be incurring throughout the year.

-If you need help with tax planning for special needs, Modera advisers who specialize in this area are available to help you.
-To learn more, please contact us.
+If you need help with tax planning for special needs, a special needs trust, or anything other financial planning need Modera advisors who specialize in this area are available to help you.
+To learn more, please contact Mindy Neira.